e4lejandr0/e4lejandr0.github.io/_posts/2018-11-20-benchmark_results.md

 +   10.09%     8.71%  bench    libc-2.28.so       [.] _int_free                                                                                                             ▒
 +    8.51%     8.25%  bench    bench              [.] std::__1::__bracket_expression<char, std::__1::regex_traits<char> >::__exec
 ```
-This report has been edited for brevety, there were more symbols above these ones.
+This report has been edited for brevity, there were more symbols above these ones.

 Again I can see that `bracket_expression::__exec` is taking 8% of the runtime.
 Slightly higher than `x86_64` which hopefully means there is room for improvement there.